fiskbil/comfyui-easy-padding/README.md

 # ComfyUI Easy Padding

-ComfyUI Easy Padding is a simple custom ComfyUI node that helps you to add padding to images on ComfyUI.
+ComfyUI Easy Padding is a simple custom ComfyUI node that helps you to add padding to images (and masks) on ComfyUI.

 QR Code Examples;